doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 = 2.2.7 =
 Fixed a bug that caused some stores to be created without a name.
+Exclude the attributes of the variants of the parent product

 = 2.2.6 =
 Added minor improvements.